 - Provide the requested information in the application form.

-- Provide any additional documents American Express may request to confirm identity and legal status.
+- Provide any additional documents American Express may request to confirm your identity and legal status.

 Increasing the Chances of Getting Approved

-Credit is incredibly important for American Express to ensure that applicants have a good financial history and will use their cards responsibly.
-Building a remarkable credit history is the best way of boosting an applicant’s probability of getting approved.
-Some good practices to keep a good credit score are:
+Credit history is incredibly important for American Express to ensure that applicants will use their cards responsibly.
+Building a high credit score is the best way to boost your probability of getting approved.
+Some good practices to increase or maintain a good credit score are:

 - Paying bills and credit card balances on time.

-- Only taking new credit when absolutely necessary.
+- Only taking out new credit when absolutely necessary.

 - Keeping credit card balances low.